 The flexibility of containers makes it easy to run multiple instances of applications and indirectly leads to Docker images that exist at varying security patch levels.
 It also means that you are consuming host resources that otherwise could have been used for running 'useful' containers.
 Having more than just the manageable number of containers on a particular host makes the situation vulnerable to mishandling, misconfiguration and fragmentation.
 Thus, avoid container sprawl and keep the number of containers on a host to a manageable total.

-Execute the below command to find the total number of containers you have on the host:
+Step 1 - Find the total number of containers you have on the host: